mikehentges/mikehentges.github.io/_posts/2023-04-09-Rust-Error-Handling.md

 }
 ```

-Here both an error code and the value you need are returned from a function – they do not try to occupy the same spot.
+Here both the error code and the value you need are returned from a function – they do not try to occupy the same spot.
+But, the error value placeholder is present when an error does not occur.
 It's up to the programmer to check the error value, and `if err != nil` statements are littered throughout Go code.
 But sometimes you don't want to deal with the error – there's nothing useful to do – and you want to return it from your function.
 There is a significant amount of boilerplate error-handling code in Go programs to check for errors on each function call in an application, as there is no other way to handle the error.

+## Rust's approach

 Rust has a novel approach to error handling that leverages Rust’s enumerations.
 Enumerations in Rust are algebraic data types – they support data values, not just constants.
-Two special-purpose enumerations are used to handle return values: `Option` and `Result`. `Option` is used when a function may or may not return a useful value – you get a `Some(value)` or `None` as your values.
+Two special-purpose enumerations are commonly used to handle return values: `Option` and `Result`. `Option` is used when a function may or may not return a useful value – you get a `Some(value)` or `None` as your values.
 Using our find a character in a string example, the Rust function `find` returns an `Option` enumeration – it will have a value of `Some(x)` with `x` being the character’s position or a value of `None`.
 You can use Rust’s pattern-matching mechanism to handle these conditions elegantly:

 ``` rust
 let a_string = "testing".to_string();